wpwupingwp/OGU/README.md

     genomes.

     Note that this option is of Boolean type.
 It IS NOT followed with a *value*.

+* -seq_n value

+    Download part of records.
+The *value* should be integer.

+    The defaule *value* is None, i.e., download all records.
 * -taxon taxonomy

     The taxonomy name.
 It could be any taxonomic rank from kingdom (same as